junxnone/yocto4intel-corei7-64/README.md

 bitbake core-image-sato
 ```

-# Flash the *hddimg to the usb flash drive
+# Flash the xxx.hddimg to the usb flash drive /dev/sdx
 ```
 dd if=./xxx.hddimg of=/dev/sdx bs=4M status=progress
 ```